Dogecoin Taxes in the US 2026 – DOGE Reporting Guide

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Start for free →Yes.
-The IRS treats Dogecoin as property, the same as Bitcoin, Ethereum, and all other cryptocurrencies.
+Start for free →Yes — no meme exception here.
+The IRS treats Dogecoin as property, the same as Bitcoin, Ethereum, and every other cryptocurrency.
 Every time you sell, trade, or spend DOGE, you have a taxable event.

 DOGE Capital Gains Tax Rates